 Some grows quicker and some grows slower.
 This leads to hairs of different lengths lying very close to each other.

-Essentially, this difference in length does lead to an uneven, untidy appearance and can make some areas look patchier than others.
+Essentially, this difference in length does lead to an uneven, untidy appearance.

 Beard balm helps because it flattens out the strays, making the entire beard look more uniform, neat, and symmetrical.